temenostech/temenos-platform-documentation/docfx_project/home/architecture.md

 | Exports (File Storage)			|	The T24 database may be exported via the management facility in the Portal, as may the 'environment' (file system level).
 These exports are stored per environment and may be downloaded by users via SFTP.|

-### **What can you do with Temenos Continuous Deployment Platform?**
+### **What can you do with Temenos Continuous Deployment?**

 ----------

-Below is a list of functions which can be performed using Temenos Continuous Deployment Platform.
+Below is a list of functions which can be performed using Temenos Continuous Deployment.

 | Function  				| Description	|
 | :---  					| :---  	|